CenturyLinkCloud/clc-sdk/README.md

 Configuration
 -------
-The SDK supports two helpers for creating your configuration
+The SDK supports the following helpers for creating your configuration

 Reading from the environment